metzlr/encrypted-journal/README.md

 # encrypted-journal

-A simple journal CLI that encrypts/decrypts entries using a password.
+CLI journal that encrypts/decrypts entries using a password

 ## Install Instructions
 1. Clone repository